orionelse/terraformfundamental/README.md

 # terraformfundamental
-# Purpose to use with Terraform fundamental Documentation
+# This repo purposed to use with Terraform fundamental Documentation

 ### Table of contents